Bill Murray: 1994–2009: Comedy stardom and mature roles

 Murray has collaborated with Wes Anderson, acting in 10 of his films since 1998.

 After the success of Groundhog Day, Murray appeared in a series of well-received supporting roles in films like Tim Burton's Ed Wood (1994) and Peter Farrelly's Kingpin (1996).
 Also in 1996, he appeared as himself in the Looney Tunes live action comedy Space Jam with Michael Jordan.
 However, his starring roles in Larger than Life (1996) and The Man Who Knew Too Little (1997) were not as successful with critics or audiences.
 He received much critical praise for his role in Wes Anderson's coming of age comedy Rushmore (1998), opposite Jason Schwartzman and Olivia Williams.
 Lisa Schwarzbaum of Entertainment Weekly wrote, "Murray turns in a thrillingly knowing, unforced performance — an award-worthy high point in a career that continues".
 Murray received the Best Supporting Actor awards from the New York Film Critics Circle, the National Society of Film Critics, and the Los Angeles Film Critics Association (tying with Billy Bob Thornton for A Simple Plan).

 Murray then took on more dramatic roles in Wild Things (1998) and Cradle Will Rock (1999).
 Murray decided to take a turn towards more dramatic roles and experienced a resurgence in his career.
 In 2000, he portrayed Polonius in Michael Almereyda's Hamlet, based on the play by William Shakespeare.
 The film starred Ethan Hawke in the title role, as well as Kyle MacLachlan, Julia Stiles, Liev Schreiber and Sam Shepard.
 The film received mixed reviews.
-Also in 2000, he portrayed Luther Billis in a concert version of the stage musical South Pacific at Lincoln Center.
+On May 22, 2000, he portrayed Luther Billis in a concert version of the stage musical South Pacific at Lincoln Center for a fundraiser.
 The following year, Murray reunited with Wes Anderson in the family comedy-drama The Royal Tenenbaums (2001) which starred Gene Hackman, Owen Wilson, Luke Wilson, Ben Stiller, Gwyneth Paltrow and Anjelica Huston.
 In the film, Murray plays Raleigh St. Clair, the meek and mild-mannered neurologist, writer, and husband of Margot Tenenbaum (Paltrow).

 Murray acted in numerous Sofia Coppola films since 2003.

 In 2003, he starred in his first collaboration with director Sofia Coppola in Lost in Translation opposite Scarlett Johansson.
 Murray plays an aging movie star on assignment in Tokyo to shoot a Suntory whiskey commercial.
 Feeling isolated and alone he meets an American woman, Charlotte (Johansson) with whom he sparks an unlikely friendship.
 Coppola explores the themes of alienation and disconnection against a backdrop of cultural displacement in Japan.
 The independent drama was an immense critical success and commercial success.
 Roger Ebert hailed Murray's performance: "Bill Murray has never been better.
 He doesn't play 'Bill Murray' or any other conventional idea of a movie star, but invents Bob Harris from the inside out, as a man both happy and sad with his life – stuck, but resigned to being stuck."